awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-compliance.md

 This Systems Manager capability is supported as an *event* type in Amazon EventBridge rules\.
 For information, see [Monitoring Systems Manager events with Amazon EventBridge](monitoring-eventbridge-events.md) and [Reference: Amazon EventBridge event patterns and types for Systems Manager](reference-eventbridge-events.md)\.

 **Chef InSpec integration**
 Systems Manager integrates with [Chef InSpec](https://www.chef.io/inspec/)\.
-InSpec is an open\-source, runtime framework that enables you to create human\-readable profiles on GitHub or Amazon S3\.
+InSpec is an open\-source, runtime framework that enables you to create human\-readable profiles on GitHub or Amazon Simple Storage Service \(Amazon S3\)\.
 Then you can use Systems Manager to run compliance scans and view compliant and noncompliant instances\.
 For more information, see [Using Chef InSpec profiles with Systems Manager Compliance](integration-chef-inspec.md)\.

 **Pricing**
 Compliance is offered at no additional charge\.
 You only pay for the AWS resources that you use\.